 Having moved about a bit, all I want is to be understood!

 Annie's grandfather, on her mother's side, was called Welcome Cole, whose father and grandfather had the same name as he did.
 I am very fortunate in that a couple of people had already researched the family line before I started, not because they were directly related to anyone called Welcome, but because they thought it was an interesting name.
 Luckily for me, some of that research was online when I began searching for my family history.

 So, what is my possible connection with My Fair Lady?

 St George parish was very large at around the time of the French Revolution so my ancestors, Welcome Cole and Elizabeth nee Wilson, may not have actually married in the main church.
-But I would still like to know, especially as I like the music of one its earlier parishioners, George Frideric Handel, not just during weddings.
+But I would still like to know, especially as I like the music of one of its earlier parishioners, George Frideric Handel, and not just during weddings.

 The marriage records for the church are in the Archives at Westminster City Council so if you are in London, and you have a spare few moments, perhaps you might like to assist me.

 Update: January 2016